dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 *`TypeSuffixes`* would be required (not optional) and exactly one of them would have to be starting with `function` or `delegate`.
 The case without a parameter name is already handled by *`Type`*.
+If this change were rejected, leaving the *`Type`* rule as-is would lead to an inconsistency:
+Unnamed parameters would be allowed to omit parentheses, but not named ones.

 > [!NOTE]
 > The [provided implementation][impl-pr] already parses this.